winterland1989/Action.js/README.md

     catch e then e
 ```

-but this's boring, more importantly, it hurts the performance if you are not careful enough, because v8 doesn't optimize functions contain try-catch, so we use a combinator to get around it(minimize the function contain try-catch), and for sure, it's more shorter!
+but this's boring, more importantly, it hurts the performance if you are not careful enough, because v8 doesn't optimize functions contain try-catch, so we use a combinator to get around it(minimize the function contain try-catch), and for sure, it's shorter!

 ```coffee
 {safe, safeRaw} = Action